 SharePoint Lists can have only major versioning.
 When we go to List Settings – Versioning, it allows us to specify whether we want to version or not.
 Here, we can only enable major versioning.
 However, when we go to Library Settings – Versioning, we can set both major and minor versioning.
 Moreover, we can specify the number of versions to retain for minor as well as major versioning.

 When we add documents as attachments, these List attachments are not indexed by SharePoint.
 Accordingly, they will not be shown in search results.
 On the other hand, if we search for a keyword in a document Library, we will see the document shown in the search results as the document is crawled.

 We can add a document as an attachment to the List item and we can add as many documents as we want as attachments.
 There is no maximum limit to it.
 We should note when we are in mobile view, we can see a maximum of 3 attachments on the platform.
 On the contrary, without a document, we cannot create an item in a SharePoint Library.
 Here, we will save the document itself as an item in the library and we can specify the metadata for the document.

 Adding Document Sets

 While we can’t add document sets in SharePoint Lists as this feature is not available, we can use the document sets with the Libraries to organize related documents in SharePoint.

-Document templates are not supported in SharePoint Lists, while we can store documents as templates in SharePoint Libraries and can set the header, footer and customize it further.
+Document templates are not supported in a SharePoint modern List, while we can store documents as templates in SharePoint Libraries and can set the header, footer and customize it further.